sodadata/docs/soda-sql/documentation/tests.md

 ---
 layout: default
-title: Tests
+title: Define tests
 parent: Documentation
 nav_order: 7
 ---

-# Tests
+# Define tests

 A **test** is a check that Soda SQL performs when it scans a table in your warehouse.
 Technically, it is a Python expression that, during a Soda SQL scan, checks metrics to see if they match the parameters defined for a measurement.
-A single Soda SQL scan runs against a single table in your database, but each scan can run multiple tests.
+A single Soda SQL scan runs against a single table in your database, but each scan can run multiple tests against multiple columns.

 As a result of a scan, each test either passes or fails.
 When a test fails, it means that a property of the data in your table did not match the test parameters you defined.
 In other words, any test that returns `true` during a Soda SQL scan passes; any test that returns `false`, fails.

-The **scan results** in the command-line interface (CLI) include an exit code which is an indicator of the test results: `0` means all tests passed; a non-zero value means one or more tests have failed.
+The **scan results** appear in your command-line interface (CLI).
+The results include an exit code which is an indicator of the test results: `0` means all tests passed; a non-zero value means one or more tests have failed.
 See [Scan output]({% link soda-sql/documentation/scan.md %}#scan-output) for details.

+Soda Cloud refers to tests as **monitors**.
+Refer to [Crete monitors and alerts]({% link soda-sql/documentation/monitors.md %}) to learn how to define a monitor using Soda Cloud.

-## Define tests
+## Define tests using metrics

 You define your tests in your [scan YAML file]({% link soda-sql/documentation/scan.md %}) which is associated with a specific table in your database.
-You can write tests using **default metrics** that Soda SQL applies to an entire table (table metrics), or to individual columns you identify (column metrics).
-You can also write tests using **custom metrics** (SQL metrics) that you can apply to an entire table or individual columns.
-To learn more, see [Metrics]({% link soda-sql/documentation/sql_metrics.md %}).
+You can write tests using **[default metrics]({% link soda-sql/documentation/sql_metrics.md %})** that Soda SQL applies to an entire table (table metrics), or to individual columns you identify (column metrics).
+You can also write tests using **[custom metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics)** (SQL metrics) that you can apply to an entire table or individual columns.
+See [example tests]({% link soda-sql/examples/examples-by-metric.md %}) that use each default metric.

-Regardless of where it applies, each test is comprised of three parts:
+Regardless of where it applies, each test is generally comprised of three parts:

 - a metric (a property of the data in your database)
 - a comparison operator